-Math concepts: Arithmetic, equivalencies Equipment: pencil & paper Common Core: Variable, but especially OA
+Topics: Arithmetic, equivalencies Materials: Pencil & paper Common Core: Variable, but especially OA

 You know the answer.
 What's the question?

 Why We Love Target Number

 This is a quick check-in that adjusts to the abilities of each student, allows for creativity and arithmetic practice together, and is a lot of fun.
 Target Number is a perfect warmup.